shakad72/group-7-gc/use-cases/use-case-17.md

 ## Goal in Context

-To provide the user with a sorted list of all capital cities in the world, organized by population from largest to smallest.
+As a user, I want a sorted list of all capital cities in the world, organized by population from largest to smallest so that I can identify the demographic of capital cities globally.

 ## Scope

-The system under consideration is responsible for retrieving and organizing capital city population data globally.
+Company

 ## Level